Gerriarob/arob/README.md

 First:

-extract the root.zip in your Download folder, there are 2 folders, 2 scripts and 1 apk inside the zip file.
+extract the arob-v0.10.zip in your Download folder, there are 2 folders, 2 scripts and 1 apk inside the zip file.

 you must have in your Downloads folder: